-The memorial sculpture is located in the Folsom Lake State Recreation Area, at Lake Natoma.
-It sits in a natural area at the east end of the parking lot, on the south shores.
+The memorial sculpture is in the Folsom Lake State Recreation Area at Lake Natoma.
+It sits in a natural area at the east end of the parking lot on the south shores.

 The memorial was placed to allow the visitor to look through the center circular section across the lake at the actual crash site.
-The lake serves as a reflecting pond, which along with its natural surroundings, create an environment in which the visitor can enjoy serenity, while reflecting on the lives of the crew.
+The lake serves as a reflecting pond, which along with its natural surroundings, creates an environment in which the visitor can enjoy serenity while reflecting on the lives of the crew.

-The landscape surrounding the monument was created to allow 360 degree access to the memorial.
-The concrete path that surrounds the memorial forms the number “6” when viewed from above in either direction.
+The landscape surrounding the monument was created to allow 360-degree access to the memorial.
+The concrete path surrounding the memorial forms the number “6” when viewed from above in either direction.
 This allows the surviving and future Air Operations members and all aviation personnel to look down upon the memorial in remembrance.